weyoss/redis-smq/README.md

 ### Environment

-The benchmark was performed on a VPS (4 CPU cores, 8GB RAM) running Debian 8.
+The benchmark was performed on a KVM virtual machine (4 CPU cores, 8GB RAM) hosted on a desktop computer (CPU AMD FX8350, RAM 32GB) running Debian 8.

-No performance tuning was performed for the VPS, neither for Redis server.
+No performance tuning was performed for the VM, neither for Redis server.
 Default parameters were used out of box.

-The VPS was setup to run a single instance of Redis (Redis is single threaded, so more instances can boost performance).
+The virtual machine was setup to run a single instance of Redis (Redis is single threaded, so more instances can boost performance).

 All consumers, producers, monitor and redis server are launched from the same host.